 Delays caused by airline strikes of any duration can be frustrating and may seriously affect your itinerary.
 You may be eligible for compensation if the flight delay caused by an airline strike lasts three or more hours.

-Regarding the potential compensation amount that passengers could be entitled to, there are two key factors to consider: the duration of the delay and the flight distance.
-See the table below for compensation amounts:
+As for the possible amount of compensation that passengers could be entitled to, there are two key factors to consider: the duration of the delay and the flight distance.
+See the table provided below for compensation amounts:

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |